- Spend an enlightening day surrounded by modern art

 The permanent collection of the Stedelijk (Dutch for 'municipal') Museum includes works from leading lights of 19th- and 20th-century painting.
 Artists include Monet, Picasso and Chagall - as well as Pop Art from Warhol and Lichtenstein.

-It also has a great new restaurant, with a terrace that opens onto Amsterdam's famous Museumplein.
-It's the perfect spot to relax after your museum visit, enjoy a slice of cake, and repeatedly say to your companions, "Yes, the art was beautiful, but what does it mean?".
+The terrace that opens onto Amsterdam's famous Museumplein is the perfect spot to relax after your museum visit, enjoy a slice of cake, and repeatedly say to your companions, "Yes, the art was beautiful, but what does it mean?".